Experienced Mesa Divorce Lawyer

-When it comes to issues such as child support and custody, Arizona follows a very specific set of rules on when and where a court can decide child support and parenting time issues and whether or not your child has lived in Arizona for a minimum of 6 months before filing is one of the things that needs to be considered.
+When it comes to issues such as child support and child custody, Arizona follows a very specific set of rules on when and where a court can decide child support and parenting time issues.
+Any children involved must have lived in Arizona for at least six months before filing.
 Additionally, the state must be the primary residence of your children.

-Arizona is a “no-fault” divorce state, which means neither you nor your spouse is legally required to provide a reason; as long as one party claims that the marriage is “irretrievably broken,” the proceedings can commence.
+Arizona is a “no-fault” divorce state, which means neither you nor your spouse is legally required to provide a reason for the legal separation; as long as one party claims that the marriage is “irretrievably broken,” the divorce proceedings can commence.

-- The Respondent has abandoned the marital home for at least 12 months prior to the Respondent filing for divorce and will not return.
+- The other party has abandoned the marital home for at least 12 months prior to the petitioner filing for divorce and will not return.

-- The Respondent has been found guilty of a crime and received a death penalty in a municipal, county, state, or federal facility.
+- The other party has been found guilty of a crime and received a death penalty in a municipal, county, state, or federal facility.

-- The Respondent has abused (physically or sexually) the Petitioner, a child, or a relative of either spouse living in the marital home, or he/she has committed an act of domestic violence.
+- The other party has abused the petitioner, a child, or a relative of either spouse living in the marital home, or he/she has committed an act of domestic violence.

-- The Respondent regularly abuses drugs or alcohol.
+- The other party regularly abuses drugs or alcohol.